computational-structural-design/VGS/README.md

 __Patrick Ole Ohlbrock__ (ETH Zurich) <br>

-VGS makes use of a C# implementation of the Boyer-Myrvold algorithm for planarity testing by Ondrej Nepozitek (https://github.com/OndrejNepozitek/GraphPlanarityTesting - MIT license) and the library Math.NET Numerics (https://www.nuget.org/packages/MathNet.Numerics/ MIT license).
+VGS makes use of the following libraries: the C# implementation of the Boyer-Myrvold algorithm for planarity testing by Ondrej Nepozitek (https://github.com/OndrejNepozitek/GraphPlanarityTesting - MIT license); the library Math.NET Numerics (https://www.nuget.org/packages/MathNet.Numerics/ MIT license).

 If you use the VGS library, please refer to the official GitHub repository: